-Department of Human Resources 318-274-6118403 Main St.
+Department of Human Resources 318-274-6118 403 Main St.

-Housing & Residential Life 318-274-2504403 Main St.
+Housing & Residential Life 318-274-2504 403 Main St.

-Student Government Association 318-274-6115403 Main St.
+Student Government Association 318-274-6115 403 Main St.

 - 2. Timely Warnings.
 The University shall provide timely warnings to the campus community when Clery Act Crimes are reported to a CSA and are determined by the chief of police (or the chief's designee) to represent serious or continuing threat to students and employees.
 Anyone with information warranting a timely warning should report the circumstances to the University Police.
 The University may issue these warnings via postings on campus, through the Campus Alert system, through local news media, or in other ways.
-The individual or office responsible for issuing the warning will vary depending on how the warning are issued. - 3.
+The individual or office responsible for issuing the warning will vary depending on how the warning is issued. - 3.
 Reporting Crimes on a Voluntary, Confidential Basis.
 Individuals who witness or are the victim of crime, but who wish to remain anonymous, may report the crime to the University Police on a confidential basis.
 To do so, individuals should specifically request that they remain anonymous.
 The report ensures that the occurrence of the crime will be included in the University's ASR, assists the police in determining if there is a pattern of crime with regard to a particular location, method, or suspect, and enables the police, in appropriate circumstances, to alert the campus community to potential dangers.
-Filing an anonymous report may limit the ability of the police department to provide specific assistance or to investigate or solve a crime. - B. Security of and Access to Campus Facilities - 1.
-As is addressed in procedure policy handbook, Grambling State University manages building access according to the building type and purpose and considers security in maintenance of campus facilities.
-Academic and administration buildings are locked after five o'clock p.m. daily and unlocked at seven o'clock a.m. the next day. - 2.
-During regular business hours, Grambling State University buildings (including housing facilities) are open to students, employees, contractors, and visitors.
-Some buildings may have individual hours that differ from the standard business hours for example the field house, performing arts building, Assembly Center, etc. These building will be secured by a designee from that perspective building, and checked for secureness by the GSU Police
+Filing an anonymous report may limit the ability of the police department to provide specific assistance or to investigate or solve a crime.

+B. Security of and Access to Campus Facilities